dykang/xslue/README.md

         year = {2019}
     }

-### Note
+### Notes
+- This work is under review so we will not make any udpates during the review process.
-- The diagnostic set is only available upon request, since this work is under review.
+- The diagnostic set is only available upon request.
 We will publicly release it upon acceptance.
-However, we will evaluate your system on another, private diagnostic set on cross-style classification and report the score in the leaderboard.
 - Please contact to Dongyeop (dongyeok@cs.cmu.edu) if you like to add your cross-style system to the leaderboard.
 We will be testing your model on another, private diagnostic set and report the score in the [leaderboard](http://xslue.com/leaderboard).
 - For the license issue, we did not include GYAFC in the benchmark but include only the fine-tuned classifier.
-You can contact to the authors directly, and then use our [pre-processing script](https://github.com/dykang/xslue/code/prepare/preprocess/convert_gyafc_to_slue.py).
+You can directly contact to the authors, and then use our [pre-processing script](https://github.com/dykang/xslue/code/prepare/preprocess/convert_gyafc_to_slue.py).

 ### Download xSLUE data and fine-tuned classifiers
 Before running any xSLUE tasks you should download the